+The research and analysis for this report led to 16 recommended project ideas for TMC and its members, which will be used internally.
+For more information, please contact TMC Project Director Tracy Van Slyke at tracy@themediaconsortium.com.

 Introduction: Strategic Dissonance

-TMC began this strategy project by looking for what “game changers” it could create (working definition at right).
+The Media Consortium (TMC) began this strategy project by looking for what “game changers” it could create (working definition at right).
 During the research process, we realized that the most effective aim was not to introduce new game changers, but to identify strategic responses to a game that has already changed considerably.

 “How much more of the game needs to change, really?” asked David Weinberger, a journalist, author of Everything is Miscellaneous and fellow at Harvard Law School’s Berkman Center for the Internet and Society.
 “There’s a lot of handwringing about the future of media,” Katrin Verclas, co-founder of MobileActive, told us, “but look around, it’s kind of happening.”